Good, Better, Best: Textual Distractors Generation for Multiple-Choice Visual Question Answering via Reinforcement Learning: Experiments

-We adopt a two-channel vision and language neural network that outputs probabilities over $K$ candidate distractors as the agent.
-We set the candidate distractor frequency threshold to $20$, to filter the candidate pool size $K$ to $1516$.
-This set of answer choices covers $2\%$ of the training and validation answer choices.
-For text preprocessing, we convert the dataset to lowercase and filter out punctuations.
-The questions are represented by 300-dim averaged word embeddings from a pre-trained fastText~\cite{bojanowski2017enriching} model.
-We use all words in the training and validation dataset to train the embedding.
-In the experiment, we set dropout to $0.5$ in each hidden layer with a ReLU activation.
-We train the MLP for $200$ epochs, which is determined emprically.
+For the agent in \ourmodel, we adopt a two-channel vision and language neural network that outputs probabilities over the candidate distractor pool.
+We set the candidate distractor frequency threshold to $20$, to filter the candidate pool size $K$ to $1516$, which covers $2\%$ of all training and validation choices.
+The questions are represented by 300-dim averaged word embeddings from the pre-trained fastText~\cite{bojanowski2017enriching} model.
+We use all words in the training dataset to finetune the word embedding.
+In the experiment, we set the dropout rate to $0.5$ in each hidden layer with a ReLU activation.
+We further set the maximum training epochs as $200$ with the early stop strategy.

-For the environment, we adopt the best RevisitedVQA model in ~\cite{jabri2016revisiting}.
-The well-trained RevisitedVQA model outperforms other state-of-the-art models which are mentioned in \ref{subsec:environment}, and it achieves $65.8\%$ accuracy on the Visual7W dataset.
-We evaluate the propose MLP Reinforce model with two ablated versions:
+For the environment in \ourmodel, we adopt RevisitedVQA model ~\cite{jabri2016revisiting} for its superior efficiency and effectiveness.
+The pre-trained RevisitedVQA model outperforms other state-of-the-art models which are mentioned in $\S$~\ref{subsec:environment}, as it achieves $65.8\%$ accuracy on the Visual7W dataset.
+We evaluate the proposed \ourmodel with two ablated versions:

-\textbf{MLPR}: Here, model parameters are updated only through policy gradient.
-We train the model with the rewards from the well-trained RevisitedVQA~\shortcite{jabri2016revisiting} environments.

-\textbf{MLPR+ Pre-train}: Reinforce algorithm is known to have large variance.
-Inspired by the concept of Imitation Learning~\shortcite{ho2016generative} and Teacher Forcing~\shortcite{lecun2015deep}, we first pre-train the MLP model with correct answer choice using cross-entropy loss for a small size (80) epochs.
-The pre-train process is to prevent generating unstable results.
-Then we trained the model as described before.
-An interpretation of adopting this practical training strategy is by an analogy with the undercover police: being integrated and then attack.
+\begin{itemize} \item \textbf{\ourmodel-base}: Model parameters are updated only through policy gradient, where the rewards are from the pre-trained VQA models as the environment. \item \textbf{\ourmodel-warmup}: Reinforce algorithm is known to have a large variance.
+Inspired by Imitation Learning~\cite{ho2016generative} and Teacher Forcing~\cite{lecun2015deep}, we first train the agent model with correct answer choice using cross-entropy loss for a small size (80) epochs.
+The warmup training process is to prevent generating unstable results.
+Then we train the agent as in \ourmodel-base. \end{itemize}